 It seems especially fitting that as we reflect on the decade since the global financial crisis, the desire for handcraftsmanship, quality, and enduring traditions has increased.
 Yet a gathering of European heritage brands and superlative makers had not been attempted like this before.
 Some of the best international design shows break talent and give us fresh design concepts to feast on (or remain baffled by), but reverence for the old way and those deeply valued traditional methods isn’t usually part of the program.
 Here, Rupert and Cologni took a fairly simple approach: getting us closer to the crafts with live demonstrations and presentations that highlighted and honored the indisputable mark of the hand.

 As I watched a 22-year-old artisan from Hermès reveal the particular stages of making a saddle, it was difficult to be jaded.
 So many times, I’ve read (and have reported on) the techniques and skills needed to execute one piece.
 But seeing the process live and learning that he, like his fellow artisans in the workshop, loves to ride horses, the connection was stronger.
-Studio tours are the closest to I stood fairly transfixed watching Emilie Marques, a craftswoman from Cartier, meticulously sculpt a piece of ruby tourmaline, slowly transforming a surface that would eventually become a diamond-accented accessory.
+I stood fairly transfixed watching Emilie Marques, a craftswoman from Cartier, meticulously sculpt a piece of ruby tourmaline, slowly transforming a surface that would eventually become a diamond-accented accessory.

 The simplest way to learn how complex and specialized these techniques are is to try your own hand at them.
 The team at Montblanc handed over the wheel (literally) as my maiden voyage into nib creation began.
 Frank Derlien, the company’s head of final assembly and nib manufacturing detailed the 35 steps required to create a single 18-karat Montblanc nib.
 I sat with the small but might piece nervously making figure eights over a grindstone suddenly very aware of the fact that a pen is a beautiful but useless object if its writing source suffers an accident by a neophyte.